 Indigenous and Tribal People rely on the forest for food, fuel and medicine.
 They are practicing shifting cultivation, which is a type of traditional small-scale farming that involves clearing the land, burning the plant material, planting and harvesting the crops, and then abandoning the land to go fallow.
-In the Surinamese situation, shifting cultivation plots are traditionally cultivated for 1 to 3 years and fallow periods vary from 3 to 15 years, letting the forest regenerate on the abandoned land (Helstone and Playfair, 2014).
-Shifting cultivation is mainly practiced by vulnerable remote communities, often with limited basic services such as electricity, at a small-scale for local consumption (food security) and in some cases involving the use of more permanent plots focussed on commercial production in order to generate more income.
+The length of the fallow period is at least 4 years (Fleskens et al., 2010).
+Shifting cultivation is mainly practiced by vulnerable remote communities, often with limited basic services such as electricity, and at a small-scale for local consumption (food security) and in some cases involving the use of more permanent plots focused on commercial production in order to generate more income.

 Food security in the interior is important, yet the impacts of climate change on this farming system are not well understood.
-One priority area of research is to identify, trial and introduce more permanent agricultural systems such as the integration agroforestry practices to replace traditional shifting cultivation methods, thus strengthening resilience (GOS, 2020b & GOS, 2019).
+One priority area of research is to identify, trial and introduce more permanent agricultural systems such as the integration agroforestry practices to replace traditional shifting cultivation methods, thus strengthening resilience (GOS, 2020b & GOS, 2019a).